Emmanuel-va1d/Emmanuel-va1d/README.md

 ### Hi there 👋 my name is Emmanel Valdovinos Cota

-- 🔭 I’m currently majoring in ...
-Computer Science
+- 🔭 I’m currently majoring in Computer Science
-- 🌱 I’m currently learning ...
-Web Development
+- 🌱 I’m currently learning Web Development
-- 👯 I’m looking to collaborate on ...
-JavaScript & Front End
-- 🤔 I’m looking for help with ...
-APIs
-- 💬 Ask me about ...
-Anything
+- 💬 Ask me about Anything
-- 📫 How to reach me: ...
-Email: vald.emmanuel04@gmail.com
+- 📫 How to reach me: Email: vald.emmanuel04@gmail.com
-- ⚡ Fun fact: ...
-I love music and soccer

 "Work willingly at whatever you do, as if you were working for the Lord rather than for people"